USA Four Corners Tour

 • No time extensions will be granted under any circumstances.

-Your ride commences with the date and time indicated on the Dated Business Receipt (DBR) from the USA Four Corners Tour city where you elect to start.
+Your ride commences with the date and time indicated on the Dated Business Receipt (DBR) from the Four Corners Tour city where you elect to start.
 The date and time from the DBR obtained in the final corner city will mark the conclusion of your Tour.
 Regardless of the time or time zone on the receipt, both the start and finish days will count as a full day against the time allotted to complete the ride.
 Be aware that your time allotment is measured in calendar days rather than 24-hour periods based off your start time.

 All decisions are made by the Chair of the USA Four Corners Tour, or the SCMA Chairman and are final.